top of page

 Although the long sought reparation commitments from developed nations to help vulnerable undeveloped countries cope wth the climate catastrophes they are experiencing was a hard fought victory at the conference.
 But it was far from what is needed.

-"Progress on eliminating fossil fuel useage - the key to slowing climate change - again seemed beyond the international community"
+"Progress on eliminating fossil fuel usage - the key to slowing climate change - again seemed beyond the international community"

 https://www.un.org/en/climatechange/cop27